 Current Research Studies: Multiple Sclerosis (MS)

-People with multiple sclerosis (MS) and spinal cord injury (SCI) often experience chronic pain.
+People with medical conditions such as multiple sclerosis (MS), spinal cord injury (SCI), muscular dystrophy (MD), acquired amputation (AMP), and conditions that affect the lower back (LB) often experience chronic pain.
 Different types of treatment that include self-hypnosis, education about chronic pain, and learning skills on how to change how a person thinks about his/her pain have been used to treat chronic pain in the general population.
-The purpose of this study is to see if these different treatments can help decrease pain in people with MS and SCI, and how and why these treatments are effective.
+The purpose of this study is to see if these different treatments can help decrease pain in people with certain medical conditions, and how and why these treatments are effective.

 Featured Research Articles